 In French hospitals was used in conjunction with grass and barley to prepare a herbal tea called “bonne-à-tout”.

-Licorice should not be consumed while you are making homeopathic care, the same applies to the mint.
+This root should not be consumed while you are making homeopathic care, the same applies to the mint.

 Antiquity until the use of licorice has been to prepare soft drinks, most often in conjunction with other substances, such as coriander.